How To Customize Content Display In Drupal? A Complete Guide To Display Modes

 form mode manager

-In this section, you can manage the mode of the form a user is allowed to access by providing permissions.
+In this section, you can manage the mode of the form that a user is allowed to access by providing permissions.

 permissions